+ to ponizej International Climate Summit TOGETAIR 2023

 Watch Live

 The most pivotal ecological event in Poland, TOGETAIR, takes place every year around April 22, which coincides with International Earth Day.
-The 5th edition of the Climate Summit will be held on 22-23 April 2024, at the Varso Place (Chmielna 69-73, Warsaw).
+The 6th edition of the Climate Summit will be held on 14 April 2025 in Warsaw

 The two-day event will be conducted in a hybrid format, with three TV studios.
 TOGETAIR can be watched through an open live streaming, which is available on the main partner media websites such as Wirtualna Polska, Interia Biznes, Rzeczpospolita, Forbes, as well as on Polish and Belgian LinkedIn and Twitter platforms – to ensure that Poland’s voice is heard in the Europe-Bubble.